 - Fruits and Vegetables: Eating fruits and vegetables is an excellent way to satisfy your cravings.
 What’s great about choosing fruit and vegetables over candy is that it provides vitamins and antioxidants that your body needs.
 If you have kids, or just like to be creative with your foods, you can even get crafty with some fun recipes.

-- Go Healthy with Drinks: You can in fact use healthier alternatives to punch, soda and alcohol for Halloween.
-By using healthy fruit drinks, water with natural flavoring such as lemon, lime, and berry juices you can help support good health.
+- Go Healthy with Drinks: You can, in fact, use healthier alternatives to punch, soda, and alcohol for Halloween.
+By using healthy fruit drinks, water with natural flavorings such as lemon, lime, and berry juices you can help support good health.
 And by adding a simple creative spin on the healthy drink such as dry ice, a spooky cup, or maybe some fake eyeballs floating in a red drink you can still keep it festive.

-- Throw in Protein: It is important to add a small amount of fruits or carbohydrates with protein and fat.
-If you want to implement your Halloween snacks into a balanced diet, you can in fact throw protein into the mix through simple ingredients such as almond butters, nuts, protein bars, protein powder, etc. There are many sites that have healthy protein snacks and if you click here you can see some great recipe examples at bodybuilding.com.
+- Throw in Protein: It is important to add a small number of fruits or carbohydrates with protein and fat.
+If you want to implement your Halloween snacks into a balanced diet, you can, in fact, throw protein into the mix through simple ingredients such as almond butter, nuts, protein bars, protein powder, etc. There are many sites that have healthy protein snacks and if you click here you can see some great recipe examples at bodybuilding.com.

-- If you do chose to eat candy: Be sure its something you enjoy.
+- If you do choose to eat candy: Be sure it is something you enjoy.
 Read the label, be aware of what you are eating.
 Do not just open it up and pop it into your mouth; mindless eating.
 Save it and have it with your meal.
-Take the mindful approach and still stay with in your nutrient goals.
+Take the mindful approach and still stay within your nutrient goals.

 Now it’s easy only to say that you can make some healthy snacks to eat in place of the bad stuff.
 But how do you make it easier to say no in different situations?

 Here are some solutions if you have to have bad stuff around: